ncbi/ribovore/README.txt

 -----------

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The analogous lines to add to your .cshrc file:
+The analogous lines to add to the end of your .cshrc file:
 -----------
 setenv RIBODIR "<full path to directory in which you have the ribovore code>"
 setenv RIBOINFERNALDIR "<full path to directory with infernal binaries (e.g. usr/local/bin)>"